-G750012 - Special Agronomy Project -Video Presentation - 4-H exhibitor designs a multimedia presentation related to the crop.
+4-H exhibitor designs a multimedia presentation related to the crop.
 This could include narration of the growing process, presenting facts about the crop or any other innovative multimedia practices.
 The presentation should be at least 2 minutes in length and no more than 5 minutes in length, appropriate graphics, sound and either a video clip, animation or voice over and/or original video clip.
 Any of the following file formats will be accepted: mp4, .mov, .ppt, or .avi.

+CLASS 13 SPECIAL AGRONOMY PROJECT FRESHLY HARVESTED CROP
-G750013 - Special Agronomy Project (Freshly Harvested Crop) Plant exhibits must be the result of the current year's project.
-Depending on the type of crop selected for the current year:

-Corn - 10 ears or 3 stalks (cut at ground level with no roots or soil and bound together) Grain Sorghum - 4 stalks (cut at ground level and bound together)

-Soybeans - 6 stalks (cut at ground level and bound together)

-Small grains (oats, barley, wheat, triticale) - sheaf of heads 2 inches in diameter at top tie with stems about 24" long.

-Other crops (alfalfa, millet, etc.) - sheaf of stems 3 inches in diameter at top tied with stems cut at ground level.

-Supporting documentation (1⁄2 to 1-page in length) should include the following:

-Economic Analysis and/or research that supports feasibility of this crop in Nebraska or how the crop has evolved over time.
+- Plant exhibits must be the result of the current year's project.
+Depending on the type of crop selected for the current year: - Corn 10 ears or 3 stalks (cut at ground level with no roots or soil and bound together) - Grain Sorghum 4 stalks (cut at ground level and bound together) - Soybeans 6 stalks (cut at ground level and bound together) - Small grains (oats, barley, wheat, triticale) sheaf of heads 2 inches in diameter at top tie with stems about 24" long. - Other crops (alfalfa, millet, etc.) sheaf of stems 3 inches in diameter at top tied with stems cut at ground level. - Supporting documentation (1⁄2 to 1-page in length) should include the following: - Economic Analysis and/or research that supports feasibility of this crop in Nebraska or how the crop has evolved over time.

-Other topics to discuss are past/current commercial production of this crop.
+- Other topics to discuss are past/current commercial production of this crop.
 This includes: the selection of variety or hybrid, impacts of tillage and conservation practices, inputs (fuel, fertilizer, irrigation, labor, pesticides, etc.), any observations made during the growing season about this crop and what you learned from your crops project.
-This 1⁄2 to 1-page summary counts as 50% of the total when judged.

-In addition to the summary, grain and plant exhibits will be judged on condition, appearance (i.e. disease and insect damage, grain fill), uniformity (size, shape, color, maturity), and quality of exhibit.
+This 1⁄2 to 1-page summary counts as 50% of the total when judged. - In addition to the summary, grain and plant exhibits will be judged on condition, appearance (i.e. disease and insect damage, grain fill), uniformity (size, shape, color, maturity), and quality of exhibit. - The crop of the year for 2023 is Tepary Beans.